mail4karthickr/LocationFinder/README.md

 ### Notes

 * This assessment must be delivered within 2 days.
-* Objective-C language is prefered, but it's up to you choose between Objective-C or Swift 3+.
+* Swift 4+ language is prefered, but it's up to you choose between Objective-C or Swift.
 * You can use whatever third party library you want to accomplish these requirements.
 * You must provide a COMMENTS.txt (plain text) or a COMMENTS.md (Markdown) file at the root of your repository, explaining:
     * Main architecture decisions you've made and a quick explanation of why.